Two Houston Methodist physicians recently were awarded a $50,000 grant from the Reliant Innovation Fund

 Houston Methodist Academic Institute is pleased to reissue the Orthopedics Pilot Project Initiative Request for Applications (RFA) in the field of Orthopedics, Musculoskeletal Regeneration, and Orthopedic Surgery.
 The Houston Methodist Orthopedics & Sports Medicine Center of Excellence (COE) offers the latest cutting-edge technologies and rehabilitation strategies to restore mobility and quality of life.

-Applications may address any challenge to advance the field of Orthopedics, such as personalized therapeutic strategies, personalized metal implants, effective restorative cell therapy, and implant coatings and alternatives.
 Any Houston Methodist-employed faculty with a primary HMAI academic appointment is eligible to apply as a Principal Investigator (PI).
 Houston Methodist-employed, non-independent researchers with a primary HMAI faculty appointment (e.g., research scientists, research associates and instructors) are eligible to apply as a co-Principal Investigator (Co-PI).
 Non-independent investigators must have the full and written support of his/her department chair, direct scientific or clinical supervisor; and have an eligible Co-PI to support the application.
 Applications may include a Co-PI from a collaborating institution; however, the contact PI must meet all Houston Methodist eligibility requirements.

 Competitive applications should propose an interdisciplinary, multi-faceted, and collaborative strategy that promotes creativity and innovation.
 Each proposal must include at least one basic/translational scientist and one practicing clinician.
 In addition, at least one PI must be affiliated with the Houston Methodist Orthopedics & Sports Medicine COE.
 Investigators can serve on multiple applications; however, each application must have a distinct project focus and investigative team.
 An investigator should pair with a different clinical or scientific partner on additional applications.